ralfz123/CATCH-YOUR-LAUGH--PWA/README.md

 ```

 ### Deploying
 To deploy my application I used Heroku for the first time.
 It's easy to use, but my deployment had some issues with don't `GET` the `path` and the `favicon`.
 Now that issue is fixed to replace the `PORT` in my `app.js` with `process.env.PORT || 5000`.
+Here is a roadmap of deploying your application to Heroku via git command Heroku CLI.

 ```
 1. heroku create // Create heroku CLI